GuoningHuang/pynq-kv260-dfx/README.md

 # pynq-kv260-dfx
-using kv260 and pynq to implement simple dfx
+A demo using kv260 and pynq to implement simple dfx